 Adrian is a reviewer for scientific journals including PLoS ONE, Journal of Biomechanics, Clinical Biomechanics and Musculoskeletal Science and Practice.
 Adrian is also the immediate past-Chair of the Musculoskeletal Physiotherapy Australia (MPA) Victoria and is still active within the Australian Physiotherapy Association committees.
-He still works clinically over the weekend at as a musculoskeletal physiotherapist.

 Biomedical science; Health Promotion; Health Technology Assessment; Low back pain; Physiotherapy; Exercise; Biomechanics

 Accredited to supervise Masters & Doctoral students as Principal Supervisor.

 Assessment of brain and muscle function during lifting in people with low back pain: This project aims to investigate the use of electromyography and electroencephalography in the assessment of lifting tasks in people with low back pain.